We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - high in folic acid

-The best way to cook beets without losing too many nutrients is to steam them for 15 minutes.
+If you don’t want to lose too many nutrients, steam them for 15 minutes.

 Should I peel beets before cooking?

-No, it is easier to boil the beets first, let them cool, and then peel the beets.
+No, it is easier to boil them first, let them cool, and then peel.

 - Wear kitchen gloves, if you don’t want to stain your fingers.

 - Lean over the sink and use a paper towel to rub off the skins.

 - Also try rubbing off the skins under cold running water.

 - Discard the skins or save them for a friend that has goats.

 How do you make them taste less earthy?